JoshOrndorff/utxo-workshop/README.md

 **Estimated time**: 1 hour

-In this workshop, you will implement this UTXO project from scratch and learn:
+In this workshop, you will implement this UTXO project from scratch using Substrate.

+You will learn:
 - How to implement the UTXO model on Substrate
 - How to secure UTXO transactions against attacks
 - How to seed genesis block with UTXOs